 Categorized to appear automatically in your Ableton Live browser in the Audio Effects Rack section, you are provided access to…

-Note: the Live 9 version of the pack contains eighteen fewer racks (since it doesn’t have access to the relevant effects); however if you own the pack and later upgrade to Live 10, you can always download and upgrade to that version of the pack seamlessly at any time.
+Note: the Live 10 version of the pack contains fewer racks (since it doesn’t have access to certain effects); however if you own the pack and later upgrade, you can always download and upgrade to the more current version of the pack seamlessly at any time.

 All “Dephault” racks are designed to return as close to unity level as possible in their loaded states, calibrated with LCR pink noise to return the same integrated LUFS measurements.

 Some perks of owning the pack…

 - Increase overall efficiency when applying effects by focusing on specific results with clarity and precision.

 - Avoid the “loudness illusion” from tricking you into thinking an effect is better simply because it boosted the signal by a half a dB or whatever.

 - Hot-swap between different effect types (for example, swap Amp + Cab models while jamming on a guitar) to highlight which model’s contour naturally complements the audio the best.

 - Explore purposeful functionality of devices you may not have considered previously.

 - Easily grab the 8 knobs with any blue hand automapped controller, or custom-map them to any controller.